 List of Treatments

-There are a lot of different kids of behavioral therapy because each is customized to work effectively with a specific disorder or set of disorders.
-They have been tested on children with that specific disorder, and they have been manualized — that is, spelled out step-by-step to insure that the techniques are use in the manner and sequence that have been shown to be most effective.
+There are a lot of different kinds of behavioral therapy, each of which has been developed to work effectively with a specific disorder or set of disorders.
+They have been tested on children with that disorder, and they have been manualized — that is, spelled out step-by-step to insure that the techniques are used in the manner and sequence that have been shown to be most effective.
 There are also clear measures of a child’s progress, and an estimated duration for the treatment.

 Here’s a look at some of the most common behavioral treatments that are effective for kids.

 Acceptance and Commitment Therapy (ACT)